MicrosoftDocs/OfficeDocs-Enterprise-pr.de-DE/Enterprise/powershell/disable-access-to-services-while-assigning-user-licenses.md

 In dem vom  `Get-MsolAccountSku`-Befehl zurückgegebenen Ergebnis gilt Folgendes:

-- **AccountSkuId** ist ein Abonnement für Ihre Organisation im Format: \<Organisationsname>:\<Abonnement>. \< OrganizationName> ist der Wert, den Sie bei der Registrierung bei Office 365 angegeben haben.
-Dieser ist für Ihre Organisation eindeutig.
-Der \<Subscription>-Wert gilt für ein bestimmtes Abonnement.
-Beispiel: Für litwareinc:ENTERPRISEPACK ist der litwareinc der Name der Organisation und ENTERPRISEPACK (Office 365 Enterprise E3) ist der Name des Abonnements.
+- **AccountSkuId** is a subscription for your organization in \<OrganizationName>:\<Subscription> format.
+Dies \<OrganizationName> ist der Wert, den Sie bei der Registrierung in Microsoft 365 angegeben haben und der für Ihre Organisation eindeutig ist.
+The \<Subscription> value is for a specific subscription.
+For example, for litwareinc:ENTERPRISEPACK, the organization name is litwareinc, and the subscription name is ENTERPRISEPACK (Office 365 Enterprise E3).

 - **ActiveUnits** ist die Anzahl der Lizenzen, die Sie für das Abonnement erworben haben.